Cultural outings organised by the association

 Novion-Porcien: guided tour of the War and Peace Museum.

-On three occasions, the Ardennes were at the heart of the Franco-German conflicts that shaped contemporary Europe.
-This museum is dedicated to them, focusing on the human and material aspects of the wars of 1870, 1914-1918 and 1939-1945.
+The Ardennes have been at the heart of the Franco-German conflicts that shaped modern Europe on three occasions.
+This museum is dedicated to them, focusing on the human and material aspects of the wars of 1870, 1914–1918 and 1939–1945.

 Juniville: guided tour of the Paul Verlaine Museum.

 One of the most surprising churches in France.
-At the request of its patron, the building, rebuilt in 1680, was inspired by the shape of a musical instrument.
-Its curvilinear shape is reminiscent of a viola da gamba.
-The use of brick for its construction makes it unique in the region.
+At the request of its patron, the building, rebuilt in 1680, was to be inspired by the shape of a musical instrument.
+Its curvilinear forms echo those of a viola da gamba.
+Furthermore, the use of brick in its construction makes it unique in the region.

 ▪▪▪ Reims: the cathedral and the art of reconstruction